-- 8.16 Allotments are valuable community spaces that provide people with the opportunity to enjoy an active and healthy lifestyle and benefit the quality of life of residents across the District.
-They have been strongly supported as a key community facility throughout the Local Plan consultation responses.
-Allotments provide opportunities for food production, exercise and community interaction as well as being valuable green spaces which provide habitats for many forms of wildlife alongside the built environment. - 8.17 The Council have transferred ownership of land used as allotments to Town or Parish Councils with a legal requirement that these are retained for use as allotments as statutory allotment land.
+- 8.17 Allotments are valuable community spaces that provide people with the opportunity to enjoy an active and healthy lifestyle and benefit the quality of life of residents across the District.
+They provide opportunities for food production, exercise and community interaction as well as being valuable green spaces which provide habitats for many forms of wildlife alongside the built environment. - 8.18 The Council have transferred ownership of land used as allotments to Town or Parish Councils with a legal requirement that these are retained for use as allotments as statutory allotment land.
 The statutory designation requires these to be retained for use as allotments.
 Allotments are also provided by community groups and private landowners but in respect of the Local Plan the land use and community benefit are treated equally.
 Across the District, many settlements benefit from the provision of allotments, although some settlements do not have the same provision.

-8.18 Proposals for new allotments will be preferred alongside residential allocations or through Neighbourhood Plans which emerge over the plan period.
+8.19 Proposals for new allotments will be preferred alongside residential allocations, master plans for the Garden Neighbourhoods or through Neighbourhood Plans which emerge over the plan period.
 Alongside the provision of the land for allotments, it is also necessary to ensure that infrastructure associated with this community facility is provided, such as vehicle parking and water supply.